hzdelgado/crypto-app/README.md

 ## Instructions

 To run the application is necessary to have installed flutter 3.0.0 or upper.
-Run the following commands before running the app:
+Run the following commands before compiling the app:

- - flutter pub run build_runner build.
+ - flutter pub run build_runner build [Necessary to create the objectbox and mockito schemas].